RiiConnect24/File-Maker/README.md

 Just run `pip install -r requirements.txt` in the root folder and it'll install.
 You might have to run as `sudo`.

 It's required to have a `config.py` for the scripts in the `Channels` folder.
-Fill out `config.py.template` and you'll be set
+Fill out `config.py.template` and you'll be set!